Menlo Ventures

 Venture Round in 2006

-Movaz Networks is a manufacturer of broadband optical transport systems based in Norcross, Georgia.
-Founded in 2000, the company specializes in wavelength division multiplexing (WDM) equipment and offers a range of optical solutions designed for metro, regional, enterprise, and government networks.
-Their product portfolio includes advanced optical transport systems, reconfigurable optical add-drop multiplexing solutions, and carrier-class offerings that utilize distributed photonic switching and generalized multiprotocol label switching protocols.
-Movaz Networks markets its products through direct sales, private label partnerships, and value-added resellers, serving telecommunications carriers, cable network providers, research and educational institutions, and government agencies.
-The company focuses on delivering cost-effective wavelength services to meet the demands of modern networking environments.
+Movaz Networks is a company based in Norcross, Georgia, specializing in the manufacturing of broadband optical transport systems.
+Founded in 2000, it offers a range of products, including wavelength division multiplexing (WDM) equipment and advanced transport solutions, such as reconfigurable optical add-drop multiplexing.
+These products are designed for various applications, including metro, regional, enterprise, and government networks.
+Movaz Networks' solutions incorporate technologies like optical transport, distributed photonic switching, and generalized multiprotocol label switching, along with standards-based network management.
+The company markets its offerings through direct sales, private label partnerships, and value-added resellers, catering to telecommunications carriers, cable network providers, educational institutions, and government agencies.

 Bluesocket